Tracking for the Summer Reading program ends in...

 Flower Library’s Original Book Club has been in existence for more than a decade.
 Reading selections are a mix of fiction and nonfiction titles chosen by the group through a vote at the end of each series.

 This Club meets one Monday a month at 6:30 pm in the Library.
 Meetings are held September through June, with a break in December.
-Copies of the title selections are borrowed in advance and are available for checkout at the Circulation Desk (ex. book chosen for October would be available on the September discussion date).
+Copies of the title selections are borrowed in advance and are available for checkout at the Circulation Desk (ex. book chosen for October would be available on or before the September discussion date).

 No registration is needed to participate.
 No minimum meeting requirements either.